FREDERICK WEATHER

 By FCVFRA

-Maryland State Police Reminding Motorists Move Over Law Expanded To All Vehicles Beginning Oct.
+Maryland State Police Reminding Motorists Move Over Law Expanded To All Vehicles on Oct.
 1, 2022

 (PIKESVILLE, MD) – The Maryland State Police are reminding motorists that on October 1, 2022, the Move Over Law in Maryland expanded to require motorists to make a lane change or slow down when approaching any stopped, standing, or parked vehicle displaying warning signals – including hazard warning lights, road flares, or other caution signals including traffic cones, caution signs, or non-vehicular warning signs.